How to Glaze Bathroom Cabinets for an Antique Look?

 Step 5.
 Let the Glaze Dry

 After you are done with the application, let the glaze on the cabinets dry altogether.
+Depending on the type of glaze and the humidity in the room, drying time may vary, but it’s recommended to wait at least 24 hours for a thorough drying.

 Precautionary Tips:

-Glazes tend to dry darker.
+• After glazing painted cabinets, glazes tend to dry darker.
 So in between applying the layers, take a step back and look for the finish you get.

-Do not wipe away the glaze too much, as this can cause a dirty look that is not impressive.
+• Do not wipe away the glaze too much, as this can cause a dirty look that is not impressive.

-what type of glaze and paint finish is best for bathroom cabinets
+what type of glaze for bathroom cabinets

 What Kind of Glaze to Use on Cabinets?